soedinglab/spacepharer/README.md

 ### Quick start

-To start, you need to create a database of the phage genomes `targetSetDB` and known non-coding control sequences `targetSetDB_rev`.
+To start, you need to create a database of the phage genomes `targetSetDB` and control sequences `targetSetDB_rev`, against which no true match is expected.
 Here we create control sequences by reversing the extracted ORFs.

       spacepharer createsetdb examples/GCA*.fna.gz targetSetDB tmpFolder
       spacepharer createsetdb examples/GCA*.fna.gz targetSetDB_rev tmpFolder --reverse-fragments 1